-Key stakeholders Eligibility requirements Board member attributes National Board Executive Officer of the National Board Ahpra State and Territory Manager Board services Notifications, registration and compliance officers External Minister for Health in relevant jurisdiction Registered health practitioners A person is eligible to be appointed as a practitioner member only if the person is a registered health practitioner in the health profession for which the board is established.
-Practitioner members bring sound experience in the health profession for which the board is established and will have an appreciation and understanding of the role of the board Community members bring sound community perspectives to regulation of health practitioners of a STR board if: a practitioner has ceased to be registered as a health practitioner in the health profession for which the board is established, whether before or after commencement of the National Law, as a result of the person's misconduct, impairment, or incompetence, or at any time, been found guilty of an offence (whether in a state or territory or elsewhere) that in the opinion of the respective Minister for Health, renders the person unfit to hold the office of member a community member, is currently, or has previously been, a registered health practitioner in the health profession for which the board is established. they are an Ahpra employee or contractor.
-Board members are expected to demonstrate the following attributes: Displays integrity: is ethical, committed, diligent, prepared, organised, professional, principles-based and respectful; values diversity; and shows courage and independence.
+Key stakeholders Eligibility requirements Board member attributes Board National Board Executive Officer of the National Board Ahpra State and Territory Manager Board services Notifications, registration and compliance officers External Minister for Health in relevant jurisdiction Registered health practitioners Required A person is eligible to be appointed as a practitioner member only if the person is a registered health practitioner in the health profession for which the board is established.
+Practitioner members bring sound experience in the health profession for which the board is established and will have an appreciation and understanding of the role of the board Community members bring sound community perspectives to regulation of health practitioners.
+A person is not eligible to be appointed as a member of a STR board if: a practitioner has ceased to be registered as a health practitioner in the health profession for which the board is established, whether before or after commencement of the National Law, as a result of the person's misconduct, impairment, or incompetence, or at any time, been found guilty of an offence (whether in a state or territory or elsewhere) that in the opinion of the respective Minister for Health, renders the person unfit to hold the office of member a community member, is currently, or has previously been, a registered health practitioner in the health practitioner for Health, renders the person unfit to hold the office of member Board members are expected to demonstrate the following attributes: Displays integrity: is ethical, committed, diligent, prepared, organised, professional, principles-based and respectful; values diversity; and shows courage and independence.
 Thinks critically: is objective, impartial, uses logical and analytical processes, distils the core of complex issues and weighs up options.
 Applies expertise: actively applies relevant knowledge, skills and experience to contribute to decision-making.
 Communicates constructively: is articulate, persuasive, diplomatic, self-aware and reflects on personal impact and effectiveness, listens and responds constructively to contributions from others.
 Focuses strategically: takes a broad perspective, can see the big picture and considers long term impacts.
 Collaborates in the interests of the scheme: is a team player, flexible, cooperative and creates partnerships within and between boards and Ahpra.
-Community member applicants are asked to address this additional attribute: Strong community connection: can demonstrate a strong community connection/s and an ability to bring a public/lay perspective and voice to the regulatory work of state and territory boards.
+Strong community connection: can demonstrate a strong community connection/s and an ability to bring a public/lay perspective and territory boards.